 Then, when you step out of the shower, your body begins cooling rapidly.

-The brain may interpret this signal as a cue that it is time to relax or sleep.
+The brain may interpret this signal as a cue that it is time to relax or sleep, a response linked to how the body regulates sleep cycles and temperature, as explained by Sleep Foundation.

 Research examining warm bathing and thermoregulation shows that increasing skin temperature before cooling can influence sleepiness and circadian signals, as discussed in this study summarized on ScienceDaily.